SenthuranSivananthan/azure-training/104-SingleVM-With-NAT/README.md

 1. How to add another VM with NAT on port 6000?

-2. How to ensure that SSH can only be performed through the Load Balancer?
+2. How to force SSH through the Load Balancer?

 3. How to create a static IP with the Load Balancer?